 Prong Setting Wire Calculator

-Calculate wire gauge, length, and dimensions for prong settings based on gemstone size, shape, and metal type.
+Calculate prong wire gauge, length, and total wire for a prong setting from gem diameter, shape, and metal.

 Prong Wire Requirements